jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 This book is designed to be "skimmed".

-Try relaxing your eye muscles to soften your focus, and scan rapidly through a chapter, so that all you can really see are the headings and the general shape of the text.
+Try relaxing your eye muscles to soften your focus, and scroll rapidly through a chapter, so that all you can really see are the headings and the general shape of the text.
 That's "skimming" the chapter.